valbona1992/GoodREADMEgenerator/README.md

   * [Questions](#questions)

   ## User Story
+  AS A developer, I WANT a README generator, SO THAT I can quickly create a professional README for a new project

   ## Demo Video

-  🎥 The full movie file showing functionality of the application can be found here: [link](https://drive.google.com/drive/u/0/my-drive) <br/>
+  🎥 The full video file showing functionality of the application can be found here: [link](https://drive.google.com/drive/u/0/my-drive) <br/>

  ![Screen Recording](images/goodreadme.gif)